-It should be noted at the outset that, since the Treaty on European Union, these bodies have all operated under the umbrella of the European Union, exercising powers that vary depending on whether they relate to the First - specifically Community - Pillar or to the two remaining - inter-governmental - Pillars, namely the Common Foreign and Security Policy (CFSP) and justice and home affairs co-operation.
+It should be noted at the outset that, since the Treaty on European Union, these bodies have all operated under the umbrella of the European Union, exercising powers that vary depending on whether they relate to the First - specifically Community - Pillar or to the two remaining -intergovernmental - Pillars, namely the Common Foreign and Security Policy (CFSP) and justice and home affairs co-operation.

-By comparison with Community matters, inter-governmental activity entails a restricted right of initiative for the Commission, limited powers for the European Parliament and little Thus, the same institutions are developing within the common framework of the European Union but the powers that they exercise there and the procedures that they follow are particular to each of the three Pillars.
+By comparison with Community matters, inter-governmental activity allows only a restricted right of initiative for the Commission, limited powers for the European Parliament and little scope for the Court of Justice to intervene.

+Thus, the same institutions are developing within the common framework of the European Union but the powers that they exercise there and the procedures that they follow are specific to each of the three Pillars.

-2. In contrast to the original system, under which the European Parliamentary Assembly comprised delegates of the national parliaments, the European Parliament has, since 1979, been directly elected by the universal franchise of the citizens of the Community.
+2. In contrast with the original system, under which the European Parliamentary Assembly comprised delegates of the national parliaments, the European Parliament has, since 1979, been directly elected by the universal suffrage of the citizens of the Community.
 It therefore comprises "representatives of the peoples of the states brought together in the Community", a formula that serves to emphasise its autonomy, where appropriate, while allowing scope for contact with national parliaments and meetings between members of the national parliaments and MEPs, some of whom are, indeed, MPs in their own countries.